Text compiled and adjusted from the UC Berkeley School of Optometry – Professional Etiquette Tips

 Professionalism through phone calls

-• If you are inquiring about a program or school, be sure to do your research prior to calling.
-Most websites are very thorough and you can possibly find the information you are looking for online.
+- If you are inquiring about a program or school, be sure to conduct your research before calling.
+Most websites are comprehensive, and you can find the information you are looking for online.

-• Prepare your questions ahead of time to be clear and articulate.
-Also, if you are expecting a lengthy response, plan ahead.
-For instance, do not call the program the day prior to the application deadline.
+- Prepare your questions in advance to ensure they are clear and articulate.
+Additionally, if you expect a lengthy response, plan.
+For instance, avoid calling the program the day before the application deadline.

-• If you have the opportunity, consider making an appointment to talk to program if you feel that you will benefit more from a conversation-like-setting.
+- If you have the opportunity, consider scheduling an appointment to discuss the program if you feel that you would benefit more from a conversation-like setting.

-• Be sure that the tone you are speaking with is appropriate.
-You don’t want to sound demanding or rude when you are on the phone with someone from a professional program.
+- Ensure that the tone you are using is suitable.
+You don’t want to sound demanding or rude when speaking with someone from a professional program on the phone.

-• In the case you need to leave a message, speak slowly and clearly.
-Leave your name, institution, brief question, and a call back number.
-When saying your call back number, repeat the number slowly and clearly.
+- If you need to leave a message, please speak slowly and clearly.
+Leave your name, institution, brief question, and a call-back number.
+When reciting your callback number, repeat it slowly and clearly.

 Other Helpful Tips

-• Apply early to demonstrate that you are well prepared and will probably continue this behavior throughout your time as a professional in health.
+- Apply early to demonstrate that you are well-prepared and will likely continue this behavior throughout your career in health.
 When caring for your patients or clients, you will be timely in communicating with them

 The Interview

-• Arrive early.
-This is another way to show that you are well prepared and will possibly be consistent in this behavior when meeting with and performing procedures and surgeries on your patients or clients.
+- Arrive early.
+This demonstrates another aspect of your preparedness and consistency in this behavior when interacting with and performing procedures and surgeries on your patients or clients.

-• Make sure that what you discuss in the interview is consistent with what is shared in your application.
-Admissions committees compare interviewers’ notes with what is listed in applications.
+- Ensure that the topics discussed in the interview align with the information presented in your application.
+Admissions committees compare the interviewers’ notes with the information listed in the applications.

-• Send thank you notes or letters to everyone you interviewed with regardless of whether you were accepted.
-You never know what will happen and with whom you will be working with in the future!
+- Send thank-you notes or letters to everyone you interviewed with, regardless of whether you were accepted.
+You never know what will happen and with whom you will be working in the future!